ArchipelagoMW/Archipelago/docs/world api.md

 Keep in mind that entrances and locations implicitly check for the accessibility of their parent region, so you do not need to check explicitly for it.

 #### An important note on Entrance access rules:
+When using `state.can_reach` on an entrance access condition, you must also use `multiworld.register_indirect_condition`.

 For efficiency reasons, every time reachable regions are searched, every entrance is only checked once in a somewhat non-deterministic order.
 This is fine when checking for items using `state.has`, because items do not change during a region sweep.
 However, `state.can_reach` checks for the very same thing we are updating: Regions.
 This can lead to non-deterministic behavior and, in the worst case, even generation failures.
 Even doing `state.can_reach_location` or `state.can_reach_entrance` is problematic, as these functions call `state.can_reach_region` on the respective parent region.

-**Hence, it is considered unsafe to perform `state.can_reach` from within an access condition for an entrance**, unless you are checking for something that sits in the source region of the entrance.
+**Therefore, it is considered unsafe to perform `state.can_reach` from within an access condition for an entrance**, unless you are checking for something that sits in the source region of the entrance.
-There is a solution to this issue: `multiworld.register_indirect_condition(region, entrance)`.
-It is an explicit way to tell the generator that when a given region becomes accessible, it is necessary to re-check a specific entrance.
+You can use `multiworld.register_indirect_condition(region, entrance)` to explicitly tell the generator that, when a given region becomes accessible, it is necessary to re-check a specific entrance.
 You **must** use `multiworld.register_indirect_condition` if you perform this kind of `can_reach` from an entrance access rule, unless you have a **very** good technical understanding of the relevant code and can reason why it will never lead to problems in your case.

 ### Item Rules